roberttidey/IRBlasterWeb/README.md

 - DallasTemperature.h

 ### Temperature sensing
-If TEMPERATURE is defined to be 1 at the top of the sketch then temperature sensing is activated.
+If TEMPERATURE is defined to be 1 at the top of the sketch then temperature sensing support is included.
 A config file espConfig is downloaded from a web host which contains some config data as described in the example file.
 The address of the EIOT server and its password need to be set up in the sketch.